 Several publications in the last two decades have described attempts to introduce nanoscience and nanotechnology to K-12 and undergraduate students.
-6-11 They have all suggested lab experiments and activities for teaching the basic concepts of nanoscience, including the preparation of different nanomaterials, which is defined as a separate field of science.
+6-11 All publications suggested lab experiments and activities to teach the basic concepts of nanoscience, including the preparation of various nanomaterials, which is defined as a separate field of science.
 In addition, several educational programs for different grades have been developed for teaching nanoscience and nanotechnology.
-12-16 Although nanoscience is considered a motivating interdisciplinary scientific field, it is not easy to integrate it into teaching curricula.
+12-16 Although nanoscience is considered a motivating interdisciplinary scientific field, it is not easy to integrate into teaching curricula.
 17

-Colloidal suspension is defined as composed of two phases, dispersion phase and dispersed phase.
-In the case of metallic nanoparticles, water or organic solvent is defined as the dispersion phase in which metal nanoparticles are dispersed.
-The key feature in applications of metal nanoparticles is the stability of the colloid solutions.
-Due to the large surface area of materials at the nanoscale, attractive forces between the nanoparticles are very significant and could lead to the process of aggregation, that is, the nanoparticles are clustering together to macroscale particles and precipitate.
-To prevent that and keep the nanoparticles from adhering to each other, three stabilization mechanisms are proposed, electrostatic stabilization, in which the nanoparticles acquire electrostatic charge, steric stabilization occurs by physical or chemical adsorption of polymers or surfactant molecules having long hydrocarbon chains onto the surface of nanoparticles, and depletion stabilization which occurs in the presence of free long-chain polymers, the large dimensions of these chains can compete with possible attractive forces among the nanoparticles.
+A colloidal suspension is defined as being composed of two phases: the dispersion phase and the dispersed phase.
+In the case of metallic nanoparticles, water or organic solvent is the dispersion phase in which metal nanoparticles are dispersed.
+A key feature in applications of metal nanoparticles is the stability of the colloid solutions.
+Due to the large surface area of materials at the nanoscale, attractive forces between the nanoparticles are very significant and may lead to the process of aggregation, that is, the nanoparticles cluster together to macroscale particles and precipitate.
+To prevent the nanoparticles from adhering to each other, three stabilization mechanisms are proposed: 1) electrostatic stabilization, in which the nanoparticles acquire electrostatic charge; 2) steric stabilization, which occurs by physical or chemical adsorption of polymers or surfactant molecules having long hydrocarbon chains on the surface of nanoparticles; and 3) depletion stabilization, which takes place in the presence of free long-chain polymers.
+The large dimensions of these chains can compete with possible attractive forces among the nanoparticles.
 18

-The most effective way to stabilize metal nanoparticles in solution is based on electrostatic stabilization mechanism, the electric charge on the nanoparticle surface provides electrostatic repulsion between them and prevent aggregation.
-The distribution of different co-ions (ions of similar charge of nanoparticle surface), and counter ions (ions of opposite charge of nanoparticle surface) onto the colloidal suspension produces a so called Electric Double Layer around each nanoparticle.
-Counter ions are ions with opposite charges stay close to the nanoparticle surface due to the electrostatic attraction between them, forming a Stern layer, as we continue outwards, a diffuse layer is formed, it extends to some distance around the nanoparticle surface.
-The majority ions in this layer are co ions, counter ions are in lesser number.
-The potential, caused by the surface charges, at the edge of the Stern layer is called Stern potential, while the potential at the edge of the diffuse layer (Slipping plane) is called zeta potential (ζ).
-Zeta potential is an important concept, since it gives a relatively good indication of the nanoparticle surface charge.
-Experimentally, it can be measured in an adapted dynamic light scattering experiment where the electrophoretic mobility of the nanoparticles is translated into a zeta potential value.
+The most effective way to stabilize metal nanoparticles in solution is based on the electrostatic stabilization mechanism, whereby the electric charge on the nanoparticle surface provides electrostatic repulsion between the nanoparticles and prevents aggregation.
+The distribution of different co-ions (ions of similar charge of nanoparticle surface), and counter ions (ions of opposite charge on the nanoparticle surface) onto the colloidal suspension produces a so-called electric double layer around each nanoparticle.
+Counter ions are ions with opposite charges that stay close to the nanoparticle surface due to the electrostatic attraction between them, forming a Stern layer.
+As we continue outwards, a diffuse layer is formed, which extends to some distance around the nanoparticle surface.
+The majority of ions in this layer are co-ions; counter ions are fewer.
+The potential (caused by the surface charges) at the edge of the Stern layer is called the Stern potential, while the potential at the edge of the diffuse layer (slipping plane) is called the zeta (ζ) potential.
+Zeta potential is an important concept, since it gives a relatively good indication of the nanoparticle’s surface charge.
+Experimentally, zeta potential can be measured in an adapted dynamic light scattering experiment where the electrophoretic mobility of the nanoparticles is translated into a zeta potential value.

-In principle, its numerical value is an indication of the stability of a colloidal suspension, lower zeta potential values specify that the electrical charge is not sufficient to prevent attraction between nanoparticles.
-Higher zeta potential values indicate that the electrostatic repulsion forces between the nanoparticles in colloid solution could exceed the attractive forces, as a result the colloid solution is stable.
-Basically, if the measured value of zeta potential more positive than (+25) mV, or more negative than (-25) mV, the nanoparticles are said to be colloidally stable with time.
-Figure 1 presents schematic illustration of electric double layer of negatively charged nanoparticle, and a curve that represents the electrical potential as a function of distance from nanoparticle surface.
+In principle, the numerical value of the zeta potential is an indication of the stability of a colloidal suspension.
+Lower zeta potential values signify that the electrical charge is not sufficient to prevent attraction between nanoparticles.
+Higher zeta potential values indicate that the electrostatic repulsion forces between the nanoparticles in colloid solution can exceed the attractive forces.
+As a result, the colloid solution is stable.
+Basically, if the measured value of the zeta potential is more positive than (+25) mV, or more negative than (-25) mV, the nanoparticles are said to be colloidally stable over time.
+Figure 1 is a schematic illustration of the electric double layer of a negatively charged nanoparticle.
+The curve represents the electrical potential as a function of distance from the nanoparticle surface.
 19-20